Hey friends! I hope you had a magnificent weekend! Mine was so low key and I loved every second of it.

 - Granola bars or sunflower bars

-- Energy bites – great for pre/post workout or snacking at your desk
+- Energy bites – great for pre/post workout or snacking at your desk.
+So many different flavor options, this and this are other easy favorites.

 - Boil a dozen eggs for HB eggs to top salads, grab and go snacks or for breakfast